7 Tips for Property Managers to Improve Resident Communication

 The rental market can be a crowded one, which means that property managers have to work harder to attract tenants and keep them happy.
-In recent years, many properties have created a competitive edge by introducing a host of amenities to woo prospects: fitness centers, cinema rooms, on-site pet areas, co-working spaces, communal lounges, and car charging stations.
+In recent years, many properties have created a competitive edge by introducing a host of amenities to woo prospects: fitness centers, cinema rooms, on-site pet areas, coworking spaces, communal lounges, and car charging stations.
 And while these add-ons are enticing, it’s also critical that you shine when performing core services—including package management.
 Consider these potential problem scenarios if you fall down on this job:

 • Jane is hosting a dinner party, but she’s short a few dishes to entertain a party of eight.
 She orders matching dishes to complete her set.
 They’re due in today, but the package gets lost in the apartment mailroom, and she’s left traipsing store to store to find a match while she needs to be home making other preparations for the party—all the while steaming about how property management can’t get their act together.

-Anne orders her husband an expensive watch for their anniversary.
+• Anne orders her husband an expensive watch for their anniversary.
 It’s a bit of a splurge, but she’s been working overtime to afford it so she can mark their fifth anniversary with something special.
 The attendant is sure it was delivered to the mailroom, but what happened from there is a mystery.
 There had been a lot of traffic in and out, and she wonders if it could have been stolen.
 Now Anne is empty-handed for her big day and potentially out hundreds of hard-earned dollars.

 Let’s turn the tables, though, and focus on how you can make package management a shining star in your service portfolio.
 If done well, package management can do far more than just avert disaster.
 It’s a forum for communicating regularly with tenants and letting them know just how much you value their time, money, comfort, and convenience.
 Need more reasons to streamline and improve your package management services?
 Consider these three:

 An internal package tracking system can monitor the lifecycle of package delivery and notify recipients all along the way.
-At Package X, we take the guesswork out of the process with a simple photo at delivery.
+At PackageX, we take the guesswork out of the process with a simple photo at delivery.
 It gives concrete evidence that the package ended up where it should and also eliminates “he said, she said” miscommunications between management and residents that erode harmony and trust.

 “Out of sight, out of mind” isn’t necessarily a good mantra for a property manager.
 In the last paragraph, we discussed how good package management software can minimize miscommunications, but it can also facilitate frequent, positive communications.
 Tenants can hear from you regularly through mailroom emails that can be customized for your company.
 There are different set-ups depending on what company you go with, but if you choose our Package X system, you can send tenants an email with four simple action buttons, indicating whether they would rather forward, hold, discard or snap/email their documents and packages.

 A simple email may not sound like much, but it goes a long way in letting renters know that property management cares about the little details of their lives, including the safe and timely delivery of their mail.